Redonda chiquinquirana

 Redonda chiquinquirana is a butterfly species from the subfamily Satyrinae in the family Nymphalidae.
 It is endemic from the Cordillera de Merida páramo in Venezuela, in northern South America.
-R. chiquinquirana show high degree of sexual dimorphism in wingsize, in which females show some degree of wing deformation which might point to incipient brachyptery.
+R. chiquinquirana show high degree of sexual dimorphism in wing size, in which females show some degree of wing deformation which might point to incipient brachyptery.

 Taxonomy and nomenclature

 Populations of this species were often referred to as an undescribed subspecies of Redonda empetrus.

 Conservation

 Redonda chiquinquirana is listed as endangered in Venezuela's Red Book of Fauna.